Skip to main content

 Good question!
 It’s not who you might think.
 While the federal government requires public companies to comply with the set of principles, they don’t create or maintain it.
 Instead, a few independent boards and organizations are responsible for developing, distributing, and continuously updating the accounting principles.

 The main authority is the Financial Accounting Standards Board (FASB), who releases regular statements, keeps meticulous archives, and offers helpful resources for businesses and accountants looking to adapt to GAAP.
 The board is private and non-governmental, but works for the public’s best interest.
-It’s comprised of seven full-time members, who are in turn monitored by a 30-person Financial Accounting Standards Advisory Council (FASAC).
+It has seven full-time members, who are in turn monitored by a 30-person Financial Accounting Standards Advisory Council (FASAC).

 The 10 GAAP principles